uobGravWaves/MultiInstrumentFunctions/readme.md

   2. high-resolution topography (TessaDEM)
   3. ERA5 wind (1.5 degree, 3 hour)
   4. a set of 1D climate indices
-  5. Sentinel surface imagery, from the Sentinel API
+  5. Sentinel surface imagery (directly from the Sentinel API)
   6. lower-resolution surface imagery, stored locally

+A small number of external function are required for this to operate - see file headers for locations.

 <br /><br /><br /><br />
 # Structs